BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

 # Design of generate_all_predictors function

 def generate_all_predictors(...):
+##RU_comment : this should also scale all the predictors (across foragers and time), and add that as a column in combined_predictorsDF
+##RU_comment : this a dict of dicts ("function_kwargs") as arguments instead of individual params
+##RU_comment : instead of passing predictors, we infer which predictors to compute from function_kwargs. this can have multiple runs of the same predictor with different parameters (convention "predictorX_*" to name the different versions )

     Specifications:
         - The function calculates all predictors as specified in "predictors" by calling individual generate_predictor_X() functions